nielslange/smntcs-adobe-typekit-fonts/README.txt

 = 1.3 (2019.02.20) =

-- Tested up to WP 5.1
+- Tested up to WordPress 5.1

 = 1.2 (2018.03.18) =